barchetta/helidon-examples/examples/packaging/README.md

 To see how this looks in the `MANIFEST.MF` file, run:

 ```
-unzip -p target/application-se.jar META-INF/MANIFEST.MF
+unzip -p target/helidon-examples-packaging.jar META-INF/MANIFEST.MF
 ```

 You'll see the `Class-Path` entry contains all jar files that are in the `libs` directory.

-#### Skinny Distribution
+#### Thin Zip Distribution

-To create a zip file of your skinny jar application you can use zip:
+To create a zip file of your thin jar application you can use zip:

 ```
-(cd target; zip -r application-se-skinny.zip application-se.jar libs/)
+(cd target; zip -r helidon-examples-packaging-thin.zip helidon-examples-packaging.jar libs/)
 ```

 You can now copy this zip elsewhere and "install" and run it:

 ```
-unzip application-se-skinny.zip
+unzip helidon-examples-packaging.zip
-java -jar application-se.jar
+java -jar helidon-examples-packaging.jar
 ```

 As an alternative to the `zip` command this example also demonstrates how to use the `maven-assembly-plugin` to create the distribution zip.
 This uses:

-1. The `skinny-distro` profile in the [pom.xml](./pom.xml) to configure the plugin.
+1. The `thin-zip` profile in the [pom.xml](./pom.xml) to configure the plugin.
-2. The assembly descriptor in [skinny-assembly.xml](./src/main/assembly/skinny-assembly.xml)
+2. The assembly descriptor in [thin-assembly.xml](./src/main/assembly/thin-assembly.xml)

 To generate the zip using the `maven-assembly-plugin`:

 ```
-mvn package -Pskinny-distro
+mvn package -Pthin-zip
 ```
-This will create `target/appplication-se-skinny.zip` just like we did with the `zip` command.
+This will create `target/appplication-se-thin.zip` just like we did with the `zip` command.

 ## Jlink Image